BOXFoundation/whitepaper/whitepaper.md

 For application developers, they can easily integrate blockchain-enabled token and smart contract into their existing or to be built applications.
 ContentBox will provide developers with easy-to-use, well documented, and modular SDK and libraries for leveraging blockchain technology in their applications seamlessly.

 By opening the black box digital content industry is today, the whole industry, including all stakeholders, can flourish with cooperation and transparency by collaboratively building a new content economy.
+Furthermore, to foster the collaboration of all stakeholders, ContentBox will introduce a new token, named __BOX__, which will play a key role in the ecosystem's economy.

 ## About CastBox